Estimating Ground Reaction Forces from Inertial Sensors: Results and Discussion

-Consider inference latency, \textsc{ser} has the shortest inference time in all scenarios (\cref{tab:inference_time}) using CPUs.
-The inference time of \textsc{lstm} (using GPU) is dependent on the size of the model such as the number of parameters, layers, and etc, which are determined by a hyper-parameter search whereas \textsc{knn}'s inference time is based on the size of training data.
+Considering inference latency for batch estimation, \textsc{ser} has the shortest inference time in all scenarios (\cref{tab:inference_time}) using CPUs.
+The inference time of \textsc{lstm} (using CPU or GPU) depends on the size of the model (i.e., number of parameters, layers, etc), which is determined through hyper-parameter search, whereas \textsc{knn}'s inference time depends on the size of training dataset.